Eggplant chips are the perfect homemade snack. They are flavorful, crunchy, and savory.

-- Preheat your oven to 450 degrees F. Line 2 large rimmed baking sheets with nonstick foil and spray them with olive oil spray.
+- Preheat your oven to 450°F. Line 2 large, rimmed baking sheets with nonstick foil or high-heat-resistant parchment and spray them with olive oil.

 - Using a sharp knife, slice the eggplants very thinly into ⅛-inch-thick slices.

 - Arrange the eggplant slices in a single layer on the prepared baking sheets.
-Spray them with olive oil, then sprinkle with salt, black pepper, and garlic powder.
+Spray them with olive oil, then sprinkle them with salt, black pepper, and garlic powder.

 - Bake the chips in the preheated oven for 15 minutes.